Karanviz/A-B-n-Test/README.md

-# A-B-n-Test
+# A-B-n-Test-
-T-test for two or more proportions and sample size test
+T-Test for two or more proportions &amp; Sample Size test